-From the early 1940s to as late as the mid-1970s, pinball was illegal in many of America’s largest cities: New York, Chicago, and Los Angeles being some of the most significant.
+From the early 1940s to as late as the mid-1970s, pinball was illegal in many of America’s largest cities: New York, Chicago, and Los Angeles among the most prominent.

-Pinball was a much different game before the addition of flippers in 1947.
-For the most part, it was viewed as another game of chance.
-Players had no control over the ball and how it bounced off of pins and across the playfield.
-Like many other games of chance, players, and even spectators, would gamble on the games.
-Players were often rewarded with prizes, ranging from free games and gum all the way up to expensive jewelry.
+Before the addition of flippers in 1947, pinball was a much different game.
+With little to no skill involved, it was viewed as a game of chance.
+The ball and how it bounced off of pins and across the playfield was outside of the players control.
+Like many other games of chance, players, and even spectators, gambled on the games.
+Players were often rewarded with prizes, ranging from free games and chewing gum to tokens that could be exchanged for cash or expensive jewelry.

 Looking for classic pinball machines?
 Shop our collection of refurbished machines!

 The Arcade Golden Age